• Skip to primary navigation

 Once the screenshot is pasted in Paint, it can be edited as required and saved to any location on the computer.

-4. Take Screenshot of Active Screen While /using Dual Monitors
+4. Take Screenshot of Active Screen While Using Dual Monitors

 Note: On some computers, you may need to press Alt + Fn + Prnt Scr keys, in order to capture a screenshot of the active screen.
 Check your Laptop or computers manual for the right keyboard shortcut.

-5. Take Screenshot in Windows 10/11 Using Snipping Tool
+5. Take Screenshot Using Snipping Tool

 1. Open the Snipping Tool on your computer and click on the New option.